zzzprojects/docs/learnentityframeworkcore.com/pages/database-providers.md

 Oracle provider is a database provider for Oracle databases in EF Core.
 It enables you to use the LINQ to Entities API for querying the database and provides support for change tracking and updates.

  - With the Oracle provider, you can use the full feature set of EF Core with Oracle databases, including LINQ, transactions, and migrations.
- - You can use an oracle to access EF Core which allows you to focus on the business logic instead of writing complex SQL statements.
+ - You can use the Oracle provider with EF Core which allows you to focus on the business logic instead of writing complex SQL statements.

 To use the Oracle provider in EF Core, you need to install the required NuGet packages and configure your `DbContext` to use the Oracle provider.